jobsta/albumapp-flask/README.rst

 Database
 --------

-An sqlite database is used to store application data (albums), report templates and report previews used by ReportBro Designer.
+sqlite is used as database to store the application data (albums), report templates and report previews used by ReportBro Designer.

-To initially create the db with its tables:
+To initially create the db with its tables the following steps are necessary:

-Activate virtual environment:
+Activate the virtual environment:

 .. code:: shell

     $ . env/bin/activate

-Create database tables:
+Create database (creates albumapp.sqlite db in the instance directory):

 .. code:: shell